hani1karam/ProductApp/README.md

 # ProductApp
-this simple demo to MVVM with TDD
+this simple demo to MVVM with TDD without any pacakges

 # screen of the app